pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 :ref:`Pipenv` is a dependency manager for Python projects.
 If you're familiar with Node.js' `npm`_ or Ruby's `bundler`_, it is similar in spirit to those tools.
-While :ref:`pip` can install Python packages, Pipenv is recommended as it's a higher-level tool that simplifies dependency management for common use cases.
+While :ref:`pip` alone is often sufficient for personal use, Pipenv is recommended for collaborative projects as it's a higher-level tool that simplifies dependency management for common use cases.

 Use ``pip`` to install Pipenv: